 Include our contact information on your customer support page.

-"Bank services are provided by Evolve Bank & Trust, Member FDIC, through our banking software provider, Synapse.
+"Bank services are provided through our banking software provider, Synapse.
 To report a complaint relating to the bank services, email [email protected]”

 Please include the following transaction and account notifications.